a5c-ai/action/default-prompt.md

 - **Format**: `@agent-name` in commit messages, code comments, issue/PR comments, etc.
 - **Examples**:
-  - `@validation-agent` - Request review
+  - `@validator-agent` - Request review
   - `@developer-agent` - Request developer assistance
-  - use only the agents from the list of available agents above.
+  - use only the agents from the list of available agents above. and agents that are introduced in the context.

 ### Code Comment Mentions